Nursing Homes in Vermont

 Short-term Care: Rehospitalizations

-This tells you the number of times residents are rehospitalized per thousand days of short-term patient care.
-There is typically a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.
+This indicates the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+There is usually a correlation between avoiding hospitalizations and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits